theostoican/theostoican.github.io/_posts/2023-05-28-lagrangian.md

 An example of optimization problem where we have a convex objective and one inequality constraint.
 Made with &copy; Desmos.
 </div>

 The optimum that we're interested in is at $$x = -2$$.
 Now, let us look at the dual function for certain values of $$\lambda$$.

 <div style="text-align: center;">
 {% include figure.html path="assets/img/lagrangian/lagrangian_multiple_lambda.png" class="img-fluid w-50 rounded z-depth-1" %}
-The same problem from before, where we see the dual for multiple values of $$\lambda$$.
+The same problem from before, where we see the dual for multiple values of lambda.
 Made with &copy; Desmos.
 </div>

 As one can see, the more we increase $$\lambda$$, the more the unconstrained minimum of $$f$$ (at $$x=0$$) is penalized.
 That is the reason why the constrained minimum ($$g(\lambda)$$) has to move to the left of the unconstrained minimum, so that it is closer to the constraint line.
 At the same time, the more we move to the left (up to a certain point as we will see), the larger the value of the constrained minimum (than the previous constrained minimum) is.
 This is due to the fact that we are in a regime where the first terms of $$g$$ is dominant ($$f(x)$$) and moving even slightly to the left entails moving farther from the unconstrained minimum of $$f$$ and thus having higher values for $$f(x)$$.